monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/doc/ci/yaml/README.md

 #### Manual actions

 > Introduced in GitLab 8.10.
+> Blocking manual actions were introduced in GitLab 9.0
+> Protected actions were introduced in GitLab 9.2

 Manual actions are a special type of job that are not executed automatically;
 they need to be explicitly started by a user.
 Manual actions can be started